Chronic Care Management Guide: How to Build a Successful CCM Program

 CMS established payment for HCPCS code G2058 in its 2020 physician fee schedule final rule and then decided one year later to replace G2058 with CPT 99439.
 This code can be reported no more than twice per calendar month with CPT 99490 to capture additional care that exceeded the established 20-minute time allotments.

-CPT 99437 Chronic care management services each additional 30 minutes by a physician or other qualified health care professional, per calendar month.
+Chronic care management services each additional 30 minutes by a physician or other qualified health care professional, per calendar month.

 When to Report CPT 99437